umutdag1/onlinecourier/README.md

 ## About Project
 *****************

 It's an sustainable demo project we wrote in a competition.
-Its main purpose is everyone who has vehicle can transport someone else's loads to anywhere by paying certain amount of money as load's weight in kg.
+Its main purpose is everyone who has vehicle can transport someone else's loads to anywhere by paying certain amount of money calculated by load's weight in Kg multiplied by a seed money.

 *****************
 ## Developers